 But, it’s only spring.
 And there is still a chill in the air.
 But that doesn’t stop my kids from wanting ice cream.
 It could be the dead of winter, my kids (and probably MOST kids!) want their ice cream.

 Back in January I was able to visit an orange grove and I came home with hundreds of Valencia oranges.
-My husband and I spent most of January with the juicer, and my house was bursting with the scent of Upside-Down Orange Cake, Whole Wheat Orange Scones with Chia Seeds, Orange Marmalade, Orange Barbecue Pulled Pork.
+My husband and I spent most of January with the juicer, and my house was bursting with the scent of Upside-Down Orange Cake, Orange Marmalade, Orange Barbecue Pulled Pork and even orangecello (orange infused vodka).

 And there was Orange Sherbet, too.